Join our community for tasty recipe ideas, handy hints, seasonal fun facts and more.

 The sweet berries combined with the smooth, sweet white chocolate frosting makes the most heavenly combination.
-Soft, sweet and packed with fresh strawberries; these are an easy dessert the whole family will love!
+Soft, sweet and packed with fresh strawberries; these are an easy dessert perfect for Easter!

 100 g unsalted butter, softened

 2 extra-large (60 g) eggs